cloud-gov/cg-site/_docs/services/relational-database.md

 To access a service database, use the [cf-service-connect plugin](https://github.com/18F/cf-service-connect#readme) or the new [cg-manage-rds](https://github.com/cloud-gov/cg-manage-rds) application and the corresponding CLI (command line interface) tools for the database service you are using,

-The examples below illustrate using PostgreSQL, but should be similar for MySQL or others.
+The examples below show working with a PostgreSQL database, but should be similar for MySQL or others.

 ### Using cg-manage-rds